VisNec: Measuring and Leveraging Visual Necessity for Multimodal Instruction Tuning: Experiments and Results

 \subsection{Contribution of Loss Components}

-The core premise of VisNec is that sample value is best captured by the pointwise information gain between modalities.
+The core premise of VisNec is that sample value is best captured by the marginal contribution of the visual modality over linguistic context.
 To validate this, we disaggregate our scoring mechanism and evaluate the individual contributions of each loss component against a Random sampling baseline, as detailed in Tab.~\ref{tab:loss}.
 Our analysis reveals a clear hierarchy in selection efficacy.
 The Text-only strategy (95.6\% Rel.) outperforms Random sampling (94.2\%), showing that linguistic difficulty is a reasonable proxy for sample quality.
 However, the Multimodal-only variant surprisingly falls below the random baseline at 94.0\%.
 Without the contrastive signal from the text-only loss, the selection process tends to favor samples with high visual complexity but low instructional clarity, effectively introducing noise into the training subset.

 In contrast, the full VisNec framework achieves 100.2\% relative performance, a 4.6\% margin over the best single-modality baseline.
 This confirms that VisNec captures a synergy between textual and visual signals that neither modality alone can provide—identifying samples where the two are mutually informative rather than redundant or conflicting.
 Consequently, training on just 15\% of VisNec-selected data surpasses full-data supervision, indicating that the differential loss formulation is key to isolating genuinely cross-modal samples.